FLO-2DKaren/FLO-2D-Tutorial-Source/source/Coastal-Flooding/Comparison of Results.rst

 The red areas represent streets where the maximum depth is greater than 0.25 ft, indicating situations where it may be difficult for a vehicle to cross.
 This map clearly shows that the elevated US Highway 41 can be safely used for emergency services and evacuation.

+1. Group the layers generated in this lesson in a group called 'US Highway 41'

 Step 6.
 Hazard Maps (FLO-2D MapCrafter Plugin)
 ________________________________________________